EdoLabWorks/NodeJS-Raspberry-WebControl/README.md

 ### Raspberry Pin Setup

-Using the GPIO physical pin number, choose the pins (6 max.) you want to use as inputs and outputs.
+Using the GPIO physical pin number, choose the pins you want to use as inputs and outputs.

 Configure the pins in the app.js file as shown below.
+Inputs are optional.
+You only need outputs to control your Raspberry Pi.
+However, for inputs you can monitor its current state in real-time.
 ~~~~
-gpio.setInput(pin1, pin2, ... pin6); // input
+gpio.setInput(pin1, pin2, ... pin6); // max.
+6 inputs
-gpio.setOutput(pin1, pin2 ... pin6); // output
+gpio.setOutput(pin1, pin2 ... pin6); // max.
+6 outputs
 ~~~~

 ### Features